 Leeward CC's Study Abroad Programs offer students international travel, the chance to experience another culture first hand and the opportunity to earn college credit.
-Programs are currently available to Europe, Asia, Mexico, and South America.
-A number of scholarships for Study Abroad are available to University of Hawai'i community college students.
+Through our own custom programs or affiliations with study abroad organizations, short-term summer, semester-long and year-long programs are currently available to Europe, Asia, Mexico, and South America.
+A number of scholarships for Study Abroad are available to University of Hawai'i community college students through the UHCC office and other organizations..
 Contact the Office of International Programs for more information.